sjohner/zabbix-speedtest/README.md

 # Zabbix Internet Speedtest

-Monitoring internet bandwidth using speedtest and zabbix.
-The script uses `zabbix_sender` to send the values to a Zabbix Server.
+Monitoring internet bandwidth with zabbix.
+Based on a scheduled script that uses Ookla Speedtest CLI and `zabbix_sender` to send the speedtest results to a Zabbix Server.
 The interval is set via cron.

 Tested with Ubuntu 24.04 and uses:
 * [Ookla Speedtest CLI](https://www.speedtest.net/apps/cli)